Michael Kidd-Gilchrist: All-Rookie honors (2012–2013)

 In April 2012, Kidd-Gilchrist declared for the 2012 NBA draft.
 On June 28, he was drafted second overall by the Charlotte Bobcats.
 On July 7, 2012, the Bobcats signed Kidd-Gilchrist to a rookie scale contract.

-On November 10, 2012, in just his fifth NBA game, Kidd-Gilchrist had 25 points and 12 rebounds in a 101–97 win over the Dallas Mavericks, marking Charlotte's first ever win over Dallas in the franchise's nine-year history, ending a 16-game losing streak against the Mavericks.
-He had a second 25-point, 12-rebound effort on December 19, 2012 against the Phoenix Suns.
+On November 10, 2012, in just his fifth NBA game, Kidd-Gilchrist had 25 points and 12 rebounds in a 101–97 win over the Dallas Mavericks, marking Charlotte's first-ever win over Dallas in the franchise's nine-year history, ending a 16-game losing streak against the Mavericks.
+He had a second 25-point, 12-rebound effort on December 19, 2012, against the Phoenix Suns.
 He became only the second player in NBA history to post two games with at least 25 points and at least 12 rebounds before his 20th birthday and became just the fourth player in 20 years to record two such games in the first 25 games of his career.
 On April 5, 2013, he had a season-high 14 rebounds against the Miami Heat.
 On May 14, 2013, he was named to the NBA All-Rookie Second Team.

 Leg injuries (2013–2015)

 In 2013–14, Kidd-Gilchrist missed 19 games mid-season due to injury.
 He scored a season-high 16 points three times, all in November, and had a season-high 12 rebounds twice during the second half of the season.

 Over the 2014 offseason, Kidd-Gilchrist worked with Hornets' assistant coach Mark Price to help re-develop his jump shot.

-Kidd-Gilchrist's season started slow as he missed 14 of Charlotte's first 20 games because of rib and foot injuries.
+Kidd-Gilchrist's 2014–15 season started slow as he missed 14 of Charlotte's first 20 games because of rib and foot injuries.
 During this stretch, the Hornets were just 3–11 without Kidd-Gilchrist on the court, who returned on December 10 against the Boston Celtics.
 Kidd-Gilchrist's best play came in January when he averaged 11.4 points and 9.4 rebounds leading the way for a Hornets team that went 10–4 during the month.
-Kidd-Gilchrist scored in double figures in January 10, 14 games and also recorded five double-doubles, which was just one shy of matching his career best for an entire season.
+He scored in double figures ten times in January, and also recorded five double-doubles, which was just one shy of matching his career best for an entire season.
 He later missed a pair of games right before the All-Star Break with a hamstring strain and sat out Charlotte's final 11 games because of a sprained left ankle he suffered against the Washington Wizards on March 27.
 Despite a career-low 55 games, Kidd-Gilchrist averaged personal bests in points (10.9) and rebounds (7.6).